Social Security

 Medicaid

 Medicaid is a program for low-income and needy people.
 It provides coverage to children, the aged, and/or disabled, and others who are eligible to receive assistance.
-It is derived from federal law but is administered by each respective state, thus the rules for North Carolina may vary a bit from rules in other states.
+It is derived from federal law but is administered by each respective state.
+Thus, the rules for North Carolina may vary a bit from rules in other states.
 The program is funded by both federal and state funds.
 There are various Medicaid coverage programs for different populations.
-The most common coverages that we see in our office are for seniors needing help with their nursing home care or individuals with special needs that need assistance.
+The most common coverages that we see in our office are for seniors needing help with their nursing home care or individuals with special needs who need assistance.